Sid672/OOP_unit_1/README.md

 int main()
 {
   cout<<"Enter roll no. : ";
-  //Using structure tag we can access members cin>>stud.roll_no;
+  //Using structure tag and point operator we can access members cin>>stud.roll_no;
   cout<<"Enter name : ";
   cin>>stud.name;